Consistency is Key

 When you create a new website or social media account, Google has the task of placing you on certain searches.
 Wanting to keep a professional reputation as a top search engine, Google sets priority on those sites it finds are more legitimate than others.
 In order to prove this, Google crawls the internet for consistent information.
 It searches Facebook for the same website URL, social media for active posting, and even search engine optimization (SEO) for similar terminology.
 Basically, Google wants to make absolutely sure it is getting their users the correct information.
 To do this, it scours the internet for evidence the only way it knows how, through consistency.

 You can create a Facebook page, maintain your Google My Business listing, and utilize the best SEO practices all you want, but the reality is if you’re not listing the same name, address, phone number, and website URL, Google won’t know you from Adam.
-So, if you’re going to spend money on ad campaigns, do yourself and Google a favor, stay consistent.
+So, if you’re going to spend money on ad campaigns, do yourself and Google a favor, Consistency is key.